annaS000/Rideshare-Analysis/README.md

 # **PyBer Rideshare Analysis**

 ## **Overview**
-> By using Pandas, we must create a summary DataFrame of the ride-sharing data by city type.
-Then, using Pandas and Matplotlib, you’ll create a multiple-line graph that shows the total weekly fares for each city type.
-Finally, you’ll submit a written report that summarizes how the data differs by city type and how those differences can be used by decision-makers at PyBer.
+> PyBer is a ride-sharing app that has asked us to perform an analysis on some data.
+By using `Pandas` and `Matplotlib`, we must create a summary DataFrame of the [ride-sharing data](https://github.com/annaS000/Rideshare-Analysis/tree/main/Resources) and a multiple-line graph that shows the total weekly fares for each city type.
+After collecting our results, we must provide written report that summarizes the differences in our findings by city type and ultimately give business reccomendations for PyBer.